 - Clean your device by spraying the inside with Isopropyl Alcohol (rubbing alcohol) and wipe dry with a clean towel.
 It may also be cleaned by wiping it out with anti-bacterial moist towelettes or by wiping it out with a damp towel and hypoallergenic soap and water.
-Do NOT immerse the device in water! - Keep your brace away from excessive heat. - When sitting, you may find it helpful to place a small pillow behind your lower back and sit as straight up as possible for comfort. - Avoid soft chairs and sit up straight or lean back slightly.
+Do not immerse the device in water! - Keep your brace away from excessive heat. - When sitting, place a small pillow behind your lower back and sit as straight up as possible for comfort. - Avoid soft chairs and sit up straight or lean back slightly.
 This will help reduce pressure on the chest. - Do not lean over the table while eating.
-Bring food up to your mouth while siting straight. - If the brace is riding up under your arms or your throat, it is likely the brace is fastened too loosely.
-It requires repositioning and retightening of the straps.
+Bring food up to your mouth while siting straight. - If the brace is riding up under the arms or at the throat, it is likely the brace is fastened too loosely.
+This requires repositioning and retightening of the straps.